mbfoss/dock.nvim/README.md

 its own.
 Pages are borrowed; the source owns them and is the only party that knows when one has stopped mattering.

-So there is no "close this tab" in dock — there is `clean`, a request to shed what is no longer needed:
+So there is no "close this tab" in dock.
+There is `clean`, a request to shed what is no longer needed:

 - `:Dock clean` asks every tab, `:Dock clean 3` asks the one numbered 3.